 Do you want your subject to engage with the viewer or not?

 We need to consider walking around our subject, or getting them to shift position, instead of always photographing directly from the front.
-To state the obvious, the other options are photographing from the side and from behind the subject.
+To state the obvious, the other angles are photographing from the side and from behind the subject.

 1. Front camera angle